robertaicenogle/School_District_Analysis/README.md

-# School_District_Analysis
+# School District Analysis

-## Overview of the school district analysis:
+## Overview of the school district analysis
-The purpose of this analysis is well defined
+The purpose of this analysis is well defined.

 ## Results